 Drivesmart’s Ultimate Savers Club is the industry’s most affordable option to reduce the cost of unexpected repairs, providing a peace of mind that cannot be matched.
 With the induction to Road America Motor Club at time of enrollment, members will are entitled to an extensive list of benefits including:

-Alongside the exception coverage and offerings provided by Drivesmart’s warranty plans additional benefits provided to all enrollees.
+Alongside the exception coverage and offerings provided by Drivesmart’s VSC plans, additional benefits are provided to all enrollees.
 These coverage benefits include:

 DriveSmart provides an unlimited number of claims up to the current value of the vehicle, allowing full coverage for any repair that’s needed.